🌟 Support a Night of Fun and Giving! 🌟

 Did you know that your gift does much more than help families escape from unsafe, unhealthy living conditions?

 You're helping families to break the cycle of poverty and build long-term financial security.
-Habitat's affordable, no-profit house payments free up money for food, child care, medicine and other necessities.
+Habitat's affordable mortgage frees up money for food, child care, medicine and other necessities.
 Research has shown that decent housing improves health, increases children's educational achievement and strengthens community ties.

 Habitat ReStore accepts new and used home and building materials.
 Items can be dropped off at the Habitat ReStore, 2744 South Sixth Street, in Springfield.
 To schedule a pick up within Sangamon County, call the ReStore at 217.787.7209.